The Marsden Building Society Equity Release 4.85% Fixed For Life

 Two Types

 The two types of lifetime interest-only mortgages available from Marsden Building Society are shared ownership and drawdown lifetime mortgages.
-With either option, you can continue living in your home and remain the owner of your property, meaning that you and/or your family may still benefit from any future increase in its value.
+With either option, you can continue living in your home and remain the owner of.

 Better Option

-For those looking for a better option than downsizing to a smaller home or taking out another conventional mortgage, this could be a viable alternative, as no repayments on borrowed money are required until after death or entering long-term care.
-The amount released can also be spread across two tax years, giving borrowers more time to make the decision that’s right for them.
+For those looking for a better option than downsizing to a smaller home or taking out another conventional mortgage, this could be a viable alternative, as no repayments on borrowed money are required until.

 Other Ways

 There are other ways of releasing money from the equity in your home, such as Equity Release Schemes (ERS).
-Still, they are not suitable for everyone, as they come with certain restrictions – mainly means-tested benefits – so it’s essential to seek advice before making any decisions.
+Still, they are not suitable for everyone, as they come with certain restrictions – mainly.

 Get Advice

-Before signing on any dotted lines, it is recommended to seek advice first; an independent financial adviser can help you consider all available options and discuss how best to proceed based on your current situation and desired outcomes.
+Before signing on any dotted lines, it is recommended to seek advice first; an independent financial adviser can help you consider all available options and discuss how best to proceed based on.

 Marsden RIO Mortgage Providers